-The front wall has a length of more than 200 meters, the fact that most of it still stands, shows the advanced construction techniques developed by Roman engineers.
-The foundation of the wall does not reach a natural layer of solid rock, but stand on an artificial terrace which replaced uneven ground which was in part a swamp.
-To create a terrace wide enough to contain all the buildings, gardens and ancillary facilities, the engineers had to cut the slope of the hill and to build containment walls to prevent landslides.
+The front wall has a length of more than 200 m/218 yd.
+The fact that most of it still stands, shows the sound construction techniques developed by Roman engineers.
+The foundation of the wall does not reach a natural layer of solid rock, but stands on an artificial terrace which replaced uneven marshy ground.
+To create a terrace wide enough to contain the main building, the gardens and large ancillary facilities, the engineers had to cut the slope of the hill and to build a high retaining wall to prevent landslides.

-The baths were used for more than three centuries until the aqueducts were cut during the Greek-Gothic War.
+The baths were used for more than three centuries until the aqueducts which supplied them with water were cut during the Greek-Gothic War.

 Between 1937 and the end of the 1980s, a Summer Opera Season was staged between

 the two remaining pillars which supported the calidarium, the main hot hall of the baths.
 Aida by Giuseppe Verdi especially

 profited from this setting.
 Since 2003 the Summer Opera Season is again staged at Terme di Caracalla, but at some distance from the pillars.

 You are invited to spend An Evening at Caracalla or to read Seneca at the Baths (with many more images).
 The image used as background for this page shows the text of Celeste Aida, a famous aria from the opera by Verdi.